 1. It can help you understand your unique patterns.

 The simplest way to track your cycle is to log when your period occurs so you can start to understand your average cycle length.
-Every body is different, and having an irregular period is more common than you think.
+Every body is different, and having an unpredictable period is more common than you think.
 A 28-day cycle is a global average, but may not be your personal average.
 If you are aware of your cycle, you will naturally feel more in control–and less likely to be surprised by your next period.
 In the Clue app, you also get detailed analysis of your cycle history.

-2. You'll know when you're fertile.
+2. You'll know around when you ovulate.

 3. It will increase your awareness of your overall health and wellness.